Nikolai-Iakushchenko/rock_paper_scissors/README.md

 # Test task specification:

-Your test task is to create a React app, using Typescript with strict typing.
 The app is a scissors, rock, paper game, with the ability to bet on the winning position.